-My name is Joan Ryan and I am a Foundation Governor
+Hello, my name is Barbara Hollington and I am a Foundation Governor.

 I have strong connections with the school and the church.
 My two children went to st George's school from the age of 4 in the Nursery through to Year 6 and enjoyed their time there.
 My husband and I are licenced lay ministers at the Church and have been for nearly 30 years.

 I am a retired teacher and it is wonderful to still be connected with education and children and to see how they progress through the school and grow in confidence and stature due to the nurturing environment of the school.

 Hello my name is Alison Oldham and I am an Associate Governor.

 I have two children who both attended St. George’s Primary School so I understand the strong ethos of the school both as a parent and an employee.